a camper on the road surrounded by mountains and trees

 Discover These 15 Exciting Road Trips in Canada

 Interested in visiting Canada?
 Why not plan a road trip?
-Canada’s network of roads offers a variety of routes and drives to satisfy your wanderlust and provides the opportunity to learn about its ten provinces and three territories.
+Canada’s network of roads offers a variety of routes and scenic drives made for road tripping.
+I haven’t done all of these personally but Canada is absolutely on my radar and the Icefields Parkway and Cabot Trail are at the top of my list.

-This road trips in Canada guide offer inspiration and provides detailed itineraries of some of the most popular Canadian road trip routes.
-Whether you’re a nature lover, a culture buff or an avid explorer, you’ll find something tempting in Canada.
+In this road trips in Canada guide you’ll find inspiration and detailed itineraries of some of the most popular Canadian road trip routes.
+Whether you’re a nature lover, a culture buff or an avid explorer, you’ll find something to love in Canada.

 How to Plan Road Trips in Canada

-Taking a road trip in Canada is similar to road tripping in the United States, however, if you’re crossing the border, it does require some extra preparation to ensure a smooth and enjoyable journey.
-No one wants to have problems or make costly mistakes on a road trip so it’s very important to plan ahead.
+Road tripping in Canada is similar to road tripping in the United States, however, if you’re crossing the border, it does require some extra preparation for a smooth stress-free journey.
+No one wants to have problems or make road trip mistakes so it’s important to plan ahead.

-Start by outlining your route and identifying most of the places you wish to visit.
+Start by outlining your route and identifying the places you wish to visit.
 Consider factors such as travel time, weather conditions and road closures.
-Then make sure to leave enough time for spontaneous stops and road side attractions.
+Make sure to leave enough time for spontaneous stops and road side attractions.

 To road trip in Canada, you’ll need essential items such as valid identification, required travel documents (more on that below), a well-stocked emergency kit and clothing for varying weather conditions.
 Especially if you plan on exploring different provinces and the mountains.

-Lastly, remember as a traveler, you’re visiting someone else’s home so be responsible on the road – show consideration and be respectful of local customs that might be different from what you’re used to.
+Lastly, remember as a traveler, you’re visiting someone else’s home so be a responsible traveler — show consideration and be respectful of local customs that might be different from what you’re used to.
 Now for the list.

 Thousand Islands Ontario